You are listening to the Sean Hannity Radio Show Podcast.

 They didn't say any of that.

-He stole their data, he stole their money.
+He stole their money.

-Uh and and why did they let this guy's wife leave the country when there were many reasons to arrest her at that point?
+And why did they let this guy's wife leave the country when there were many reasons to arrest her at that point?

 Right.

-It's just a way to keep them here, but it remains to be seen whether prosecutors will um bring those charges or not, and whether what the hold up here is needing the cooperation of members of Congress.
+But it remains to be seen whether prosecutors will bring those charges or not, and whether what the holdup here is needing the cooperation of members of Congress.

 We have Dana Rohrbacher on TV tonight.

-Do you have any thoughts about Julian Assange, who was the person that would know uh the DNC email league says it's not Russia?
+Do you have any thoughts about Julian Assange, who was the person that would know the DNC email league says it's not Russia?

 He has the proof it's not Russia.

-And just a couple weeks later, she was told that her own IT guy on the House was the subject of a criminal investigation, and she yelled at the cops and said that the cops had framed her IT guy out of Islamophobia.
+And just a couple weeks later, she was told that her own IT guy on the House was the subject of a criminal investigation.

 And the facts don't support that.